Yorumoto/Yorumoto/README.md

 ## Do you wanna make malware relating to the Ukraine crisis shoved into one of your popular projects...
 And then getting up in jail?
 ~~yes~~ **no**

+#### Whether you use Vim, Visual Studio, or an IDE, just get that shit done.

 vim for life :thumbsup: